tanujmahajanoo7/reactjs/01basicreact/README.md

-# Getting Started with Create React App
+# Basic React App with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## 📋 Description

-In the project directory, you can run:
+This project demonstrates the initial setup of a React application using Create React App.
+It includes a simple component structure with a YouTube component example.

 ### `npm start`